 When it comes to sales, some people are just naturals.
-They approach prospects with confidence, seem know exactly what to say, and they close deals with ease.
+They approach prospects with confidence, seem to know exactly what to say, and they close deals with ease.
 But this doesn’t mean sales are or should be left only to the naturals.
-There are plenty of people—many at your own company, most likely—who can, with the help of sales training techniques, expand their knowledge, make better connections and ultimately solve customers’ problems with more sales.
+There are plenty of people—many at your own company, most likely—who can, with the help of sales training techniques, expand their knowledge, make better connections and ultimately use more sales to solve customers’ problems.

-This Blue Paper will discuss sales training techniquesthat can help your sales representatives make the most of their time in every sales situation.
-It will also talk about using training giveaways and how the right promotional products can help start one-on-one conversations.
+This Blue Paper will discuss sales training techniques that can help your sales representatives make the most of their time in every sales situation.
+It also talks about using training giveaways and how the right promotional products can help start one-on-one conversations.
 So, whether you’ve discovered a potential salesperson or need team members to brush up on their sales skills for your next trade show, read on for tips and sales training ideas.

 Explain what your company does in 30 seconds or less